Greeting fellow developer! My name is William. Welcome to my site on Phaser Game Tutorials.

 I’ve been a professional game coder for most of the last 20 years, and I love writing and talking about game code.
 I’ve been working with Phaser for over 6 years now.

-I am actively working to replace a lot of the flash work I did in the last 6 years with Html5 content and this is the library that is working well for me.
-Within two weeks of starting Phaser, I was creating games just as fast as I had done after 15 years of flash!
+I am actively working to replace a lot of the flash work I previously made with Html5 content, and this is the library that is working well for me.
+In 2015, within just two weeks of starting Phaser, I created games just as fast as I had done after 15 years of flash!

 If you have questions, a suggestion for what you’d like to see in a post or need support there are links to groups, or just feel free to contact me.
 I love talking about code especially when it comes to games.
 If you are into making Phaser Games already then please check out our Phaser Game makers group.

 Recently Phaser 3 was released.
 I am scrambling to update the site with resources while balancing my day job.
 You’ll find plenty of Phaser CE items here, and the list for Phaser 3 will continue to grow as time goes on.
 If you’ve any specific requests about Phaser please contact me, and I’ll do my best to accommodate.